-The Parent Company presents assets and liabilities in parent company statement of financial position based on current and noncurrent classification.
+The Group presents assets and liabilities in interim consolidated statement of financial position based on current and noncurrent classification.
 An asset is current when it is:

-- expected to be realized or intended to be sold or consumed in normal operating cycle; - held primarily for the purpose of trading; - expected to be realized within twelve (12) months after the reporting period; or - cash and cash equivalent unless restricted from being exchanged or used to settle a liability for at least 12 months after the reporting period.
+- expected to be realized or intended to be sold or consumed in normal operating cycle; - held primarily for the purpose of trading; - expected to be realized within twelve (12) months after the reporting period; or - cash and cash equivalent unless restricted from being exchanged or used to settle a liability for at least twelve (12) months after the reporting period.